kjdixon74/ATM-Machine/README.md

 3. Open index.html in the browser to view

 ## Roadmap of Future Improvements
-Add a user login feature.
+Add a user login feature

 ## License Information
 MIT License